Arts Education Programs for People with Disabilities

 9–15Theater

-Theater games and exploration; students create and perform their own scenes and scripts
+Theater games and exploration; participants create and perform their own scenes and scripts

 All instruction via video conference